-ELAN offers the possibility to import a Praat TextGrid file: click on File > Import > Praat TextGrid File....
+ELAN offers the possibility to import a Praat .TextGrid file: click on File > Import > Praat TextGrid File....
 In the dialog window that now appears, you can browse to the file you wish to import.
-You are also able to include Praat PointTiers.
-When selecting this option, specify the default PointTiers annotation duration in milliseconds.
-Finally, check Skip empty intervals / annotations if you want to do so.
+You are also able to Include Praat PointTiers.
+When selecting this option, specify the Default PointTiers annotation duration in milliseconds.
+Check Skip empty intervals / annotations if you want to do so.
+Finally, if you tick the Attempt to auto detect .wav file checkbox, an audio file with the same name as the TextGrid file will be added to the linked files, if it is found.